Week 6, Day 4: Listening to God

 If the Christian faith is to be anything more than just another religion, or just another human-initiated attempt at self-realization and self-help, one key ingredient is necessary: the involvement of a Being other than ourselves, that is, God.
 If we only do what comes naturally or what makes the most sense in a given situation, we are following a religion of common sense — and as helpful as that may be, it is not what we were created for.
 One of the main ways we allow God to be involved in our lives is through prayer and, as we’ve been learning, prayer is conversation and communion: we talk to God, we listen to God, and we sit with God.

 Listening to God is an indispensable part of prayer; it tunes us into what God is doing, it alerts us to what he might be saying, and, perhaps most importantly, it puts us in the right posture to receive from God.
 Sound and listening expert Julian Treasure says, “Every spiritual path … has listening and contemplation at its heart.”
-While the tips he lays out in his TED Talk are for listening to others and to the world around us, some of the ideas also have a bearing on how we listen to God as well, particularly as it relates to creating space and being aware of the filters we use as we listen.
+While the tips he lays out in his TED Talk are for listening to others and to the world around us, some of the ideas also have a bearing on how we listen to God as well, particularly in how we create space and become aware of the filters we use as we listen.

 For instance, it might seem obvious, but in order to listen to someone, we need to be quiet.
 The spiritual practices of solitude, silence, and stillness are foundational to a listening-based life.
 This is why we’ve utilized daily devotionals; while some require watching a video, for the most part, we assume, you’ve set aside time and space to work through the reading, the reflection, and the questions on your own and in silence.
 As we cultivate these habits, we are building up our ability to shut out interruptions and distractions, to concentrate for more than a moment, and to focus our minds and our hearts on God — we’re building our spiritual muscles!